eanderson4/mmitm/content/about.md

 ---
 # Meet Me in the Mountains (MMitM)

-Meet Me in the Mountains is a public resource that encourages user interaction by providing their knowledge.
+First a huge THANKS to <a href="[http://coloradoskihistory.com](http://coloradoskihistory.com "http://coloradoskihistory.com")">Colorado Ski History</a> and <a href="[https://www.snowsportsmuseum.org/exhibits](https://www.snowsportsmuseum.org/exhibits "https://www.snowsportsmuseum.org/exhibits")"> Meet Me in the Mountains is a public resource that encourages user interaction by providing their knowledge.
+Without the above help, we could never have made this site.
 The goal is to create a dynamic knowledge base of all the lost ski areas.
 This knowledge base can then be used by back country enthusiasts, explorers, and historians alike.

 ## Lost Resorts

-<a href="http://coloradoskihistory.com">Colorado Ski History</a> is an excellent resource that we have used to help with locations, operation dates, and lift information.
 MMitM wants to do more though.
 We provides a Wiki style sites that strives to constantly learn more about lost ski areas.
 Even if users don't have anything to contribute from a history standpoint, we hope to create a local form so those who have been to the area can report on (snowpack, weather, pictures, etc)

 ## Social Aspect